hqwrong/sproto/README.md

 }
 ```

-To refer a namespace in another namespace, use format `name@namespace`, like
+To refer a name in another namespace, use format `name@namespace`, like

 ```
 namespace deadbeaf